 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 The following FAQs highlight just that.
 We are born to, from and for love.
 And that’s the highest truth there is.

 What is an example of true love?

 Love: a state where you equate your own well-being on par with that of the

 Care: the only true measure of one’s love.
-Whether your actions show that you care about the preferences, honor, and wellbeing of the other person (and they yours) is just about the only true indicator of love.
+Loving someone means caring for them.
+Whether your actions show that you care about the preferences, honor, and well-being of the other person (and they yours) is just about the only true indicator of love.

 This is the simple principle of long-lasting relationships: to love them the way they want to be loved and not how you think they should be loved.

 To love is an art and perhaps the most important one, for love is not only the fundamental ingredient of harmony in relationships but also the basis of our very existence.
 It is the one thing everyone desires and offers wholeheartedly.

 What is true love?